 - 1. Completion of high school or GED equivalent. - 2.
-Meet current requirements for admission to WC; see www.registrs@wc.edu. - 3.
-Submit an application for the Phlebotomy Technology Program by the published deadline. - 4.
+Meet current requirements for admission to Weatherford College: wc.edu > Admissions > Degree/Certificate Admissions - 3.
+Apply to the Phlebotomy Technology Program by the published deadline. - 4.
 Submit Hepatitis B vaccination records, or a positive Hepatitis B surface Antibody titer to the HHS ADMIN. - 5.
-Submit the Phlebotomy Accuplacer or TSI Complete test scores to the HHS ADMIN. - 6.
-When the program ADMIN receives the above-requested items, the ADMIN will email the candidate acceptance or declination of the application.
+Submit TSI test scores to the HHS ADMIN.

+6. When the program ADMIN receives the above-requested items, the ADMIN will email the candidate PBT Student Handbook 2022-23 acceptance or declination of the application.
 After receiving an email acceptance into the program, a candidate must obtain a Castle Branch account and upload required documents into the account.
 Follow deadlines and instructions as listed in the acceptance packet.
-The Castle Branch account will include a 10 panel drug screen and a criminal background check.
+The Castle Branch account will include a 10-panel drug screen and a criminal background check.
 The Program Director must have results back from Castle Branch prior to the beginning of clinical.
 The results of this report may prevent a student from attending clinical in some areas and from obtaining licensure.